im-victor-mendez/my_unplash/README.md

 ### Users can:

-- See a list of photos in the masonry layout that have added.
+- [x] See a list of photos in the masonry layout that have added.
-- Add a new photo to the list.
+- [x] Add a new photo to the list.
-- Search for photos by label.
+- [x] Search for photos by label.
-- When hover a photo, see a label and a delete button.
+- [x] When hover a photo, see a label and a delete button.
-- Delete images.
+- [x] Delete images.

-### To implement:

-- Enter account password to delete image.

 ## How To Use